exit-failure/cable_tags/readme.md

     -l --line ["line1","line2"]:
         Directly pass the two lines that will be put on a label.
 This will disable -i.

+    -bh --base_height [height in mm]:
+        Height of the base plate.
+        The Default is 1.5.

+    -lh --letter_height [height in mm]
+        Height of the letters.
+        The Default is 0.3.

     -f --font_size [size]:
         The font size of the tag.
 Currently the following values are valid: